The One-Drop Wonder: Why Pine Essential Oil Is My Secret to a Fresher, Cleaner Home – It's Not About Nutrition

 Pine Essential Oil: Nature’s Floor Cleaner

-• Safe (in moderation) around pets and kids
+• Safe (in moderation) around pets and kids—no need for a biohazard sign on the door.

 Keep It Simple: Cleaning Doesn’t Need to Be a Science Project

-• A dash of mild soap like Castile for dirtier days
+• A dash of mild soap, like Castile, for those full-out muddy pet or toddler days

 Step-by-Step: How to Use Pine Oil for Gleaming Floors

-1. Fill your mop bucket with a gallon of warm water.
+1. Fill your mop bucket with a big old gallon of warm water.

-3. Optional: Add 1/4 cup white vinegar or 1 teaspoon of Castile soap if your floor needs some extra love.
+3. Optional: For extra-tough messes, slip in 1/4 cup of white vinegar or a teaspoon of Castile soap.

 Wait — You Can Use It as an Air Freshener Too?